opatiny/octanis-internship-workbook/docs/general/dailyReports.md

 - disassembled rev3 of vacrob hardware and started assembly 4
 - mass printed crosstalk cone and crosstalkV
 - wrote doc about assembly 4

+### 2019.11.21

+- finished vacrob assembly 4
+- learned to make rendering in Fusion
+- wrote a lot of documentation (general, and vacrob assembly 4)